Best 8 Caves To Visit In The Philippines In 2019 [Updated]

 I have already included a cave from Sipalay in this top 8, but I felt the need to include this cave as this was the most difficult cave I have been in.
 As a matter of fact, I would only recommend this cave if you are a real thrill seeker.
 For a start, it is basically a hole on the side of the road.
 You would easily drive past if you didn’t know where it was.
 Secondly, the entrance to the cave is like crawling down a manhole.
 Once you are a metre or two below the earth’s surface, the cave then angles to a more horizontal position.
 You then find yourself doing a commando crawl and then progress to your hands and knees.
 There are some sections in which you can stand up, but these are few and far between.
 However, the rock formations inside this cave really are unbelievable.
 You get to see the full spectrum of various stalactites, stalagmites, straws, and flowstones.
 However, as I mentioned, this is a very difficult cave and should only be attempted with a guide and if you are prepared to really get down and dirty.

-Please feel free to leave comments below and also feel free to share this article with family and friends.
+Please check out the related articles below.
+Also, feel free to leave comments below and feel free to share this article with family and friends.